How do I rebalance my portfolio?

 I don’t worry about rebalancing my U.S. assets very much, if at all, I just buy more U.S. indexed ETFs over time when I have enough money to do so inside my RRSP.

-I don’t hold any bonds any longer in my personal portfolio – for this reason – although some investors might disagree with this approach.
 The way I see it stocks have always outperformed bonds over the long-term.
 I just buy more equity ETFs (like VTI) when I can and learn to live with stocks.

 I have learned to celebrate falling prices and I think you should too although I can appreciate this is unconventional thinking.